 HCF health insurance aim to improve their services constantly, and this is reflected in their most recent performance figures.
-According to their 2017 Annual Report, HCF also perform better than the industry average in medical gap coverage and operating expense ratio metrics.
+According to their 2017 Annual Report1, HCF also perform better than the industry average in medical gap coverage and operating expense ratio metrics.
 Here are some facts and figures that help HCF stand out from the crowd.

-And when it comes to working out the facts and figures, HCF’s ‘Preparing for Hospital Website and Cost Indicator Tool’, helps you understand how much outlay you’ll need to prepare for based on the treatments you will receive.
+And when it comes to working out the facts and figures, HCF’s ‘Preparing for Hospital Website and Cost Indicator Tool2’, helps you understand how much outlay you’ll need to prepare for based on the treatments you will receive.

 What types of cover do HCF offer?